ironhack-dev-squad-107/lab-javascript-functions-and-arrays/README.md

 Manipulating arrays in code is a very common operation.
 Whether you're creating a total for a shopping cart, grabbing only the first names out of a list of people, or moving a piece on a chessboard, you're probably going to be modifying or manipulating an array in some way.

-Let's put this into practice.
-Use [https://repl.it/](https://repl.it/) to complete the following exercises with your partner.

 ## Requirements

 - [Fork this repo](https://guides.github.com/activities/forking/)